eaxum/clustta-client/Installation.md

 ```bash
 go install github.com/air-verse/air@latest
 ```

-## NSIS(Optional - if you want to deploy to Microsoft store)
-Install NSIS https://nsis.sourceforge.io/Download and add to path

 ## Protocol buffers
 To transmit data efficiently, Clustta uses protocol buffers to serialize data for transmission.